FreakC-Foundation/FreakC/TUTORIAL.md

 	CloseHouse[fnc]

 OpenHouse[fnc] and CloseHouse[fnc] helps create a local environment.

+In Batch, to use variable in for loops, or enables command prosessor's extensions, you would need:

+	setlocal ENABLEDELAYEDEXPANSION
+	setlocal ENABLEEXTENSIONS

+You can also do that with OpenHouse[fnc]

+	OpenHouse[fnc] ENABLEDELAYEDEXPANSION
+	OpenHouse[fnc] ENABLEEXTENSIONS

 ### Special variables
 <li>%random% - A variable with the value as a random number</li>